mountainMath/cancensus/cran-comments.md

 - Improvements in warnings and messages
 - Removal of stale code
-- Optionally retain original NA data types and emit warning when data quality is poor
 - Download progress reporting and retry logic for robustness against network issues

 # cancensus 0.5.10